Little Nerang Dam: Location and features

-Completed in 1962, the rock and earthfill dam structure is 44 m high and 201 m long.
+Completed in 1962, the rock- and earth-fill structure is 44 m high and 201 m long.
 The 68 e3m3 dam wall holds back the 8390 ML reservoir when at full capacity.
 From a catchment area of 35 km2 that includes the Springbrook Plateau, the dam creates an unnamed reservoir with a surface area of 50 ha.
-The uncontrolled un-gated spillway has a discharge capacity of 570 m3/s.
-Initially managed by Gold Coast Water, management of the dam was transferred to Seqwater in July 2008.
+The un-gated spillway has a discharge capacity of 570 m3/s.

+Initially managed by Gold Coast Water, management of the dam was transferred to SEQ Water in July 2008.

 Recreational

 Recreation is not permitted at Little Nerang Dam.
-As of 2019, Access to Little Nerang Dam and Little Nerang Dam Road Seqwater is now restricted to SEQWater employees and residents of the road, with a large security gate blocking access.
+As of 2017, access to Little Nerang Dam and Little Nerang Dam Road is restricted to SEQ Water employees and residents of the road, with a large security gate that blocks access.